How I Used These 15 Clever Ways To Have Wall Art On A Budget

 13. Use mirror frames as wall art

 This one's a classic.
-You can't really go wrong with using various kinds of mirrors as art.
+Other than of course being used to let you know if you have lipstick on your teeth, mirrors can serve as purely ornamental pieces in your home decor stack.
 On last count, I had 8 different mirrors on my wall used purely as decor!
+Here's one.

 14. Use picture ledges to keep artwork of a similar theme together